MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 Introduction and welcome

 #### James Grime: Five Dice Torture
-Solve this five dice puzzle to be set free
+Solve this five dice puzzle to be set free!

 #### Adam Atkinson: Second differences, and fixing things with your ears.
 Sometimes listening to your customers can help fix their problems.
 Not to what they _say_, necessarily.